AriFordsham/GHCWiki/commentary/compiler/entity-types.md

   = TyVar {
 	varName    :: !Name,
-	realUnique :: FastInt,		-- Key for fast comparison
+	realUnique :: FastInt,		-- Key for fast comparison tyVarKind :: Kind,
-					-- Identical to the Unique in the name,
-					-- cached here for speed
-	tyVarKind :: Kind,
         isCoercionVar :: Bool }